filouscience/CoulombIntegral.jl/README.md

 ## installation

-The package is installed as follows
+The package is not registered.
+It is installed as follows
 ```
 pkg> add https://github.com/B0B36JUL-FinalProjects-2024/Project_klimofil
 ```